 Air samples can be collected in two ways:

 - by impacting air on sticky surfaces for non-viable (non-culturable) analysis or

 - by impacting air on some suitable growth media for viable (culturable) analysis

 Non-culturable air testing allows for determination of total fungal spores and hyphal fragments concentration since the particles are directly enumerated under a microscope.
 The other advantage of non-culturable analysis is that results can be obtained within a few hours after air sampling which is good for pre- and post-remediation.

 The major advantage of culturable analyses is that resulting colonies of bacteria or mold can be identified to species.
 Read more about Air Sampling Mold Tests.

 Bulk sampling involves removing a piece of contaminated material, placing it in a sterile container, and sending it to a lab for analysis.
 Dry samples can be sent in airtight containers, including containers made of plastic, but damp samples should not be sent sealed in plastic, because mold and bacteria can continue to proliferate in the container.
 Bulk samples for mold testing include pieces of building materials such as drywall, insulation material, baseboards, ceiling and floor tiles, carpets, or even dust.
 Bulk samples can be analysed with direct microscopic examination (DME) or culturing.
 In culturing, pieces of bulk sample are placed on suitable growth media and incubated.

 - Agar contact plates

-These samples could be used to determine the level of contamination on a surface.
+Surface samples identify the kind of mold and its concentration.
 Lift tape is usually analysed by direct microscopic examination (DME).
 It can also be cultured.
 One major disadvantage with tape for mold testing is that it is not suitable on wet and uneven surfaces.
 Swabs and wipes can be analyzed by DME or culturing.